Difficult-Burger/difficult-burger.github.io/_pages/cv.md

 3. **Used Llama3-8B to generate chat data**, including 20,000 sets of semantically neutral data, 20,000 sets of single-turn chat dialogues, and 5,000 sets of multi-turn chat dialogues, to train semantic LLMs.
 4. **Refined JSON data** from LLM responses by recursively validating and correcting the JSON format using **Python's JSON package and the Llama3-8B interface**, cleaning of 100 responses.
 5. Cleaned a dataset of hundreds of thousands of "seed query-intent + similar query-intent" pairs.
 Through string parsing, similarity filtering, and duplicate removal, generated a dataset of **millions of "query-intent" pairs** for training **intent recognition** models.
-6. Independently developed the interactive functionalities of a **multi-turn task-oriented dialogue model**.
+6. Independently developed the interactive functionalities of a **Multi-Turn Task-Oriented Dialogue Model** for **RLHF**.
 Reconstructed the Natural Language Understanding (**NLU**) module, enabling the model to more accurately recognize user's **intents** and corresponding **slots** and to execute tasks or to follow up for more information.
 Implemented front-end interaction using Streamlit to facilitate user engagement and adjusted the algorithm processes to resolve conflicts between back-end and front-end operations.

 ### BNP Paribas
 *Corporate Banking Intern*